nigth/DevOps_online_Kyiv_2020Q3Q4/m2/task2.3/readme.md

 :white_check_mark: 1.
 Read the terms of Using the AWS Free Tier and the ability to control their own costs.
 https://docs.aws.amazon.com/en_us/awsaccountbilling/latest/aboutv2/billing-free-tier.html

-:black_square_button: 2.
+:white_check_mark: 2.
 Review the 10-minute example Launch a Linux Virtual Machine.
 Repeat, create your own VM in the AWS cloud and connect to it.
 It is recommended to use the `t2.micro` instance and the _CentOS_ operating system.
 https://aws.amazon.com/getting-started/tutorials/launch-a-virtual-machine/?trk=gs_card